pyscf/pyscf/doc/source/install.rst

 are efficient DMRG solvers for ab initio quantum chemistry problem.
 `Installing Block <http://sanshar.github.io/Block/build.html>`_ requires C++11 compiler.
-If C++11 is not supported by your compiler, you can register and download precompiled Block binary from http://chemists.princeton.edu/chan/software/block-code-for-dmrg.
+If C++11 is not supported by your compiler, you can register and download the precompiled Block binary from http://chemists.princeton.edu/chan/software/block-code-for-dmrg.
 Before using the Block or CheMPS2, you need create a config file future/dmrgscf/settings.py  (as shown by settings.py.example) to store